How writers can craft a content distribution strategy for the Web

 A writing career case study

-Content strategy for a subject matter expert looking to advance their career
+Content strategy for subject matter experts looking to advance their career

 Goal: To become an authoritative voice in your chosen field in the hopes of advancing your career